 Case study background - How to create icons

-The goal for this project was to create a set of branded icons to replace the default icons we’d used on the first version of the Three-Brains.com website.
+With those benefits in mind, let’s move on to our case study.
+The goal was to create a set of branded icons to replace the default icons we’d used on the first version of the Three-Brains.com website.

-When we first set up the site, the page template we used was called Neve, and we used site building tools from Elementor.
-These tools included the option to add an icon box, and that option gave access to a library of over 1,500 free icons from Font Awesome.
+When we first set up the site, we used a design template called Neve, and site building tools from Elementor.
+These tools included the option to add an icon box, and that gave access to a library of 1,500+ free icons from Font Awesome.
+This was a helpful short-cut to quickly get icons onto our website.

-You can use the website page settings to adjust the size, colour and placement of the icon, so you can make it a little more distinctive.
-But, importantly, you don’t have an option to edit the design of the icon itself.
+We could use the website page settings to adjust the size, colour and placement of the icon, to make it a little more distinctive.
+But, importantly, we didn’t have an option to edit the design of the icon itself.

-And while that wasn’t a problem in the short term, it was something we wanted to improve longer term.
-Because, what it meant was the icons weren’t unique to our site.
+And while that wasn’t a problem short term, it was something we wanted to improve longer term.
+Because it meant the icons weren’t unique to our site.
 Any other website could replicate them by using the same templates and tools.

 That was the start of the challenge for us.